BambiSleepChurch/bambisleep-church-storage/docs/configuration.md

 Before deploying, verify:

 - [ ] `STORAGE_DIR` points to a valid, writable directory
+- [ ] IMAGES and VIDEOS subdirectories can be created
-- [ ] The Node.js version is 18.0.0 or higher
+- [ ] Node.js version is 18.0.0 or higher
-- [ ] The project has been built (`npm run build`)
+- [ ] Project has been built (`npm run build`)
-- [ ] MCP client configuration uses the correct path to `dist/index.js`
+- [ ] MCP client configuration uses correct path to `dist/index.js`
-- [ ] Environment variables are set in the MCP client config
+- [ ] Environment variables are set in MCP client config
-- [ ] Storage directory has sufficient disk space
+- [ ] Storage directory has sufficient disk space for images/videos
 - [ ] Appropriate file permissions are set

 ---